lidofinance/docs/docs/contracts/lido.md

 ## Rebasing

-When a rebase occurs the supply of the token is increased or decreased algorithmically, based on the staking rewards(or slashing penalties) in the Eth2 chain, and execution layer rewards (starting from [the Merge](https://ethereum.org/en/upgrades/merge/) Ethereum upgrade).
-Rebase happens when oracles report beacon stats.
+When a rebase occurs, the supply of the token is increased or decreased algorithmically, based on staking rewards (or slashing penalties) on the Beacon chain, and execution layer rewards (starting from [the Merge](https://ethereum.org/en/upgrades/merge/) Ethereum upgrade).
+A rebase happens when oracles report beacon stats.

 The rebasing mechanism is implemented via "shares".
 Instead of storing map with account balances, Lido stores which share owned by account in the total amount of Ether controlled by the protocol.